-Make sure your cat has fresh water available at all times:
+Make sure your cat has fresh water available at all times.

-- cats that are fed an entirely dry diet tend to drink more water - wet food is 90 per cent water so cats require little in addition to this but always offer plenty - some cats prefer to drink from puddles or ponds this is normal - if your cat's drinking habits change and they noticeably drink more or less, this may be an early indication of a medical problem, so contact your vet - avoid giving your cat cow's milk around a third of cats can't tolerate it and it can lead to sickness and diarrhoea - specially formulated milk for cats is available but this should only be given as an occasional treat as it very high in calories it should never be given instead of water
+- Cats that are fed an entirely dry diet tend to drink more water - Wet food is 90% water so cats require little in addition to this but always offer plenty - Some cats prefer to drink from puddles or ponds, this is normal - If your cat's drinking habits change and they noticeably drink more or less, this may be an early indication of a medical problem, so contact your vet

+- Don't give your cat cow's milk.
+Many cats can't tolerate it and it can lead to sickness and diarrhoea - Specially-formulated milk for cats is available.
+This should only be given as an occasional treat as it is very high in calories.
+It should never be given instead of water